Authentic Muffaletta Sandwich with Homemade Olive Salad

 Wrap the sandwich and rest overnight.

-If you have something to weigh it down with such as a cast iron skillet or a flat tray with some heavy cans on top, do this to allow the ingredients to sink into the bread and integrate better.
-If you don’t, that’s okay, the sandwich will turn out amazing regardless.
+🍳Optional: Weigh the sandwich down with a cast iron skillet or a tray with heavy cans to help the ingredients sink into the bread.
+If you skip this step, don’t worry—the sandwich will still turn out amazing!

 Step 6